-- Wisk together in a large bowl the eggs, ½ cup of EVOO, orange juice, lemon zest, 5 tbsp. of sugar, baking soda and a drizzle of anisette.
+- Wisk together in a large bowl the eggs, ½ cup of EVOO, orange juice, lemon zest, 5 tbsp. of sugar, and a drizzle of anisette.

-- Slowly add the flour and stir with a wooden spoon.
-The consistency should be doughy but very slightly sticky.
+- Mix the flour with the baking powder.
+Add the mixture slowly to the wet mixture stirring with a wooden spoon.
+The consistency should be doughy but slightly sticky.

 - Heat the 4 cups of oil in a deep pan.
 The oil should be deep enough so that each rosquilla will be completely

 - While waiting for the oil to heat, prepare a small bowl of anisette (or sugar syrup) and another of sugar.

 - A trick to know when the oil is hot enough is to put a piece of lemon or orange peel in the oil, when it starts to sizzle